ryanw-mobile/giphy-trending/README.md

 ![Screenshot1](screenshots/screen0.png) ![Screenshot2](screenshots/screen1.png)
 ![Screenshot3](screenshots/screen2.png) ![Screenshot4](screenshots/screen3.png)

 This app was first created in Nov 2021.
-Looking back what I have done, I found the quality of this App unacceptable, so it is now being rewritten.
+Looking at what I have done now, I found the quality of this App unacceptable, so I have updated again in Jul 2022.

 ## Skills covered: